The Numerical Stability of Hyperbolic Representation Learning: Experiments

 \section{Experiments}

-\subsection{Hyperbolic embeddings}
+\subsection{Hyperbolic Embeddings}

-This subsection aims to empirically validate \Cref{thm:gd p vs l} and \Cref{thm:euclidean} to demonstrate that both Euclidean and Lorentz better leverage the hyperbolic structure than the Poincaré model.
+This subsection aims to empirically validate our theoretical results (\Cref{thm:gd p vs l} and \Cref{thm:euclidean}) by demonstrating that both the Lorentz and the Euclidean (parametrized) models better leverage the hyperbolic structure than the Poincar\'{e} ball.
 To do so we embed trees in hyperbolic spaces.
 The embedding performance is measured by distortion, max distortion, and diameter.
 Distortion quantifies the fidelity of embedding w.r.t. the tree structure by simultaneously considering the expansion and contraction of the embedding.
 In a general setting, let $f: (M_R, d_R) \rightarrow (M_E, d_E)$ be an embedding map between two metric spaces, the distortion of the map is given by $\delta = \delta_{\text{contraction}} \cdot \delta_{\text{expansion}}$ where

-Max distortion $\delta^{\max}$ is likewise defined by replacing the mean with the supremum.
+Max distortion $\delta^{\max}$ is defined similarly by replacing the mean with the supremum.

-\textbf{Dataset} We simulated tree datasets $S$ in $\mathbb{R}^2$ with varying degrees of complexity whose distances are equally weighted graph distances.
-Input trees are listed in \Cref{tab:sim_tree_vis_full} and a detailed discussion on the impact of performance by its shape can be found in the \Cref{subsec:syn_tree_dgp}.
+\textbf{Datasets} We simulated tree datasets $S$ in $\mathbb{R}^2$ with varying degrees of complexity whose distances are equally weighted graph distances. \Cref{fig:sim_tree_vis} lists two example trees with more in \Cref{tab:sim_tree_vis_full}.
+A detailed discussion on the impact of performance by its shape can be found in the \Cref{subsec:syn_tree_dgp}.

 \textbf{Experiments} We optimize the following loss function to minimize embedding distortion: